speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 #### Making life a bit easier

 If you are logging in and copying from a cluster regularly, it is sometimes good to use an `ssh` alias.
-Because the cluster DNS changes everyday, we will not be using these during the course.
+Because the cluster IP address changes everyday, we will not be using these during the course.
 However, if you would like some information on how to set them up, see [here](https://markravinet.github.io/CEES_tips_&_tricks.html)

 ### Windows users